The Student Life

+Operations

+TSL is primarily funded by the student governments of the colleges.

+It is published weekly each Friday during the academic year.

 History

-TSL was founded in November 1889 (two years after the founding of Pomona College) as a four-page monthly called the Pomona Student.
+TSL (historically abbreviated as "the SL") was founded in November 1889 (two years after the founding of Pomona College) as a four-page monthly called the Pomona Student.
 Initially an informal bulletin for campus happenings, it adopted its current name and moved to weekly publication in 1893.

 By 1926, it was publishing five issues a week; many were filled largely with advertisements.
 In 1939, this was reduced to two issues per week to save money, and in 1944, these issues became only two pages long to conserve paper during World War II.
 After the war, it gradually expanded, and in 1956, it returned to weekly publication.

 In 1965, it merged with other Claremont Colleges newspapers to form the Claremont Collegian, which covered all 5Cs, but it was revived two years later as a Pomona-only publication (except for a two-page weekly insert focusing on newly established Pitzer College).

 Like other publications, TSL developed an increasingly robust digital presence in the 2000s and 2010s.

 TSL used to be closely linked with the Associated Students of Pomona College, but moved to become increasingly independent.
 In 2008, it began shifting its focus to cover the entire consortium, and its coverage and staff makeup today reflect all 5Cs.

 Sections

 TSL has four primary sections that appear in each issue: News, Life & Style, Sports, and Opinions.

 The News section appears at the front of the paper, and covers a range of campus politics, issues, and current events, and often includes investigative pieces.
 The content specifically focuses on the 5Cs and life on campus, and does not usually include coverage of national or international stories.

 The Life & Style section includes feature stories on campus life, as well as a number of weekly or bi-weekly columns.
 TSL is well known for its sex column, which appears regularly and is credited to an anonymous author or pseudonym.

 The Opinions section includes opinions pieces by columnists and guest columnists, as well as editorials.
-The content in this section reflects a broad range of the ideological views found at the 5Cs, which tend (with the exception of Claremont McKenna College) to lean strongly progressive compared to other college campuses.
+The content in this section reflects a broad range of the ideological views found at the 5Cs.

 The Sports section covers the Pomona-Pitzer Sagehens and Claremont-Mudd-Scripps Stags and Athenas, as well as national sports.

 Once a year, typically on the Friday nearest to April Fools' Day, TSL releases a mock edition of the newspaper with funny articles and satirical news stories.